-As set out in article 27 of the Articles of Association, the appointment of the Board of Statutory Auditors is made on the basis of lists presented by shareholders, on which the candidates are numbered sequentially.
+As set out in article 27 of the Articles of Association, the Board of Statutory Auditors is appointed on the basis of lists presented by shareholders, on which the candidates are numbered sequentially.

-The list is in two parts: one for candidates for the position of standing auditor and the other for candidates for the position of alternate auditor.
+The list is in two parts: one for candidates for the position of Statutory Auditor and the other for candidates for the position of Alternate Auditor.

-Each list that has at least three candidates must include a number of candidates of the lessrepresented gender that is at least equal to the minimum quota prescribed by applicable law (with regard to the positions of both standing auditor and alternate auditor).
+Each list that has at least three candidates must include a number of candidates of the less-represented gender that is at least equal to the minimum quota prescribed by applicable law (with regard to both Statutory Auditor and Alternate Auditor positions).

-Minority shareholders may elect one standing auditor and one alternate auditor.
+Minority shareholders may elect one Statutory Auditor and one Alternate Auditor.